What is Imposter Syndrome? Am I an Imposter?

-Feeling like I’m not deserving has haunted me since childhood and is something I consciously work at letting go.
+Feeling like I’m not deserving has haunted me since childhood and is something I consciously work at letting go of.

-And, on top of the emotional piece, let’s face it, there are so many things I don’t do the “proper” way.
-I remember learning Lightroom and Photoshop when I started in the photography industry 7 years ago and, let’s just say, tech is NOT my super power.
+On top of the emotional piece, let’s face it, there are so many things I don’t do the “proper” way.
+I remember learning Lightroom and Photoshop when I started in the photography industry 7 years ago.
+Let’s just say, tech is NOT my superpower.

 When I went to an in-person class or took online classes, I was that girl who asked a million questions because I just did not pick up on it quickly.
 In fact, I gave up on Photoshop for the first two years because I struggled so much with it.

-And my blog? hahaha I have completely hacked my way through designing it!
+What about my blog? hahaha I have completely hacked my way through designing it!
 Need a white box?
-Oh, I’ll just screenshot the white area along the side of the page and upload that to my site.
-Side note, if you find any errors on my blog, feel free to let me know 😉
+Oh, I’ll just screenshot the white area along the side of the page and upload that to my site. –Side note, if you find any errors on my blog, feel free to let me know 😉

 I have a Bachelor of Science degree and a Master of Social Work degree, but exactly zero degrees in photography or business.